hanfak/topics-to-learn/general-paradigms/programming-types/functional programming/README.md

 ## Pure functions

 - No side effects
+  - avoidance of changing state
 - Only acts on the inputs
 - Always returns the same outputs regardless the number of times called
 - idempotent
 - do not depend on anything that could change or have side effects
+- the output value of a function depends only on the arguments that are passed to the function, so calling a function f twice with the same value for an argument x produces the same result f(x) each time.
+  - impure functions
+    - they depend on state that may change outside the function.
+This external state might be in the form of global variables, or objects, it might be in a file, or a database, or any number of other thing
+    - These are side effects
+  - Pure functions element side effects

+### side effects

+- Statements
+  - assign a variable, reassign a variable, call a procedure, etc.
+  -  Statements cause side effects.
+-  Functional programming takes this idea further, and asserts that it is better not even to modify local, private variables.

 ## Immutability